There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 1 core unit in the Science Communication major sequence
+- Level 1 option in the Science and Technology in Society major sequence

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) scholarly skills activities; (2) scientific report; and (3) event.
+Indicative assessments in this unit are as follows: (1) oral presentation; (2) scientific report; and (3) group project.
 Further information is available in the unit outline.

 - Unit Coordinator(s)